 Update on LOTT’s Reclaimed Water Infiltration Study

 LOTT is conducting a multi-year scientific study to answer community questions about residual chemicals.
 The Reclaimed Water Infiltration Study focuses on collecting data about the quality of our local groundwater, surface water, wastewater, and reclaimed water, including the presence of residual chemicals, and analyzing potential risks to human health and the environment.
-Water quality sampling of local groundwater, streams, rivers, wastewater, and reclaimed water occurred throughout 2015.
-Later this year, initial water quality findings from that sampling will be available.
-Fieldwork and analyses will continue into 2017, followed by public involvement to engage the community in discussions about study findings.
-The study and final report are expected to be complete in 2018.
+Water quality characterization of local groundwater, streams, rivers, wastewater, and reclaimed water is complete and initial findings are available.
+Additional fieldwork and analyses will continue into 2018, followed by public involvement to engage the community in discussions about study findings.
+The study and final report are expected to be complete in early 2019.